jaspector

 A building permit is required before construction begins for any structure in excess of 200 square feet in county jurisdiction.

-The following work is generally exempt: Structures 200 square feet or less.
+Not all construction work requires a permit in unincorporated Montgomery County, AL. The following work is generally exempt: Structures 200 square feet or less.
 Note: No broader county exemption list located in reviewed sources.
 Confirm specific work types with the Montgomery County Engineering Department.
+When in doubt, confirm with the local building department before starting work.